anidiez/Networks/amdi/proj4/README.txt

   Opcode should be 2.
   Type should be (char or number, not sure which).
   Position - 2 bytes - number from 0 to 99 to match array position
-  Orientation should be either "vertical" or "horizontal" (0 or 1? how are we formatting this?)
+  Orientation should be either 0 for down and 1 for right

 GAME_DATA 1 byte    2 bytes    1 byte    1 byte
           -------------------------------------------